eurekin/restic-ui/readme.md

 A user-friendly web interface for [Restic](https://restic.net/), a fast, secure, multi-platform backup program.
 It provides easy management of Restic repositories, allowing users to create, backup, and restore snapshots of Docker volumes.

+Restic-UI was developed to address a seemingly straightforward problem: the efficient backup and restoration of Docker volumes.
+Most of the prevalent recommendations appeared to be surprisingly constraining!
+For instance, some suggestions included using host-mounted volumes in lieu of named volumes and then configuring backups on the server side.
+However, named volumes are generally better managed by Docker (avoiding user ID issues and offering faster performance); compromising on this seemed unnecessary.
+The official Docker documentation proposes the use of a temporary Ubuntu Docker container.
+It suggests leveraging the `--volumes-from` option to mount volumes and running `tar` on them.
+However, this approach lacked robustness; it didn't offer scheduling, pruning, deduplication, or automation.

+Another method, highlighted by Docker documents, is to export the entire container as a `.tar` file.
+However, I was reluctant to adopt this approach as most container data can be readily recreated during Docker image builds or by simply pulling from the Docker repository.
+I aimed to backup only the indispensable data and avoid unnecessary redundancies.
+The Docker Desktop plugin offers a solution for backing up volumes, but it is not available on servers without Docker Desktop.

+Even comprehensive Docker management tools like Portainer lack backup/restore functionality, despite ongoing requests from users for several years.
+Restic emerged as a robust and thoroughly tested solution for backups but inherently has no knowledge of Docker volumes.
+This project, Restic-UI, was initiated to bridge this gap.
+It interprets a list of containers and their volumes and conveys the data to Restic in a manner that leverages Restic's optimal features.
+Essentially, it generates temporary containers with volumes "borrowed" from your existing containers and executes Restic on them.
+Special metadata (tags) are incorporated to facilitate the future matching of containers to backups.

+Currently, Restic-UI is in its nascent stages of development, and its capabilities are primarily limited to backing up data.

 ![Restic UI backup](doc/restic_volumes.png)

 ## Features